Is education a right or a privilege?

-Jose Nino, a writer and human rights activist from Venezuela has written a great article on education on Mises Wire arguing that education is not a right.
-Let’s review what he is saying.
-We listen to all types of dissenting opinions.
+Jose Nino, a writer and human rights activist from Venezuela has written a great article on education on Mises Wire arguing on whether education is a right or a privilege.
+He concludes that that education is not a right.
+Let’s review his findings in this article.
+Here we review all types of dissenting opinions.
 Politicians always insist that education is a political pillar in our society.
 If we fail to attain education we will become uneducated savages.

 All the inventions and innovations which we are aware of would not have been possible if it were not for education.